 The Iron Fairies

 Space is an illusion.
 Venture through the ominous-looking red door in Sai Ying Pun and make your way down the staircase to discover a gin-infused wonderland that will make you feel like you’ve just entered Doctor Who’s Tardis.
 There’s really only one word to describe Ping Pong 129—huge.
-The bar is huge, the drinks are huge, and so are the red lit-up neon Chinese characters that sit above the bar.
-They translate to the slogan “Train Your Body”, which is quite ironic really considering the only training you’ll be doing here is lifting your giant-sized glass to your lips.
+The bar is huge, the drinks are huge, and so are the red lit-up neon Chinese characters that sit above the bar, translating to the slogan, “Train your body”.
+It is quite ironic really, considering the only training you’ll be doing here is lifting your giant-sized glass to your lips.
 It is weighed down by gigantic ice cubes though, so you will need two hands.
-Be warned, the cocktails here aren’t cheap, but they certainly last a long time, and once inside this spacious basement, adorned with chic leather couches and rug-draped floors that scream bachelor pad, you’ll come face to face with an overwhelming variety of Spanish and international gins and a giant wall of boobs (pop art is a big feature here), and wonder why you didn’t discover it sooner.
+Be warned, the cocktails here aren’t cheap, but they certainly last a long time.
+Once inside this spacious basement, adorned with chic leather couches and rug-draped floors that scream bachelor pad, you’ll come face-to-face with an overwhelming variety of Spanish and international gins and a giant wall of boobs (pop art is a big feature here) and wonder why you didn’t discover it sooner.

 Forgotten Hong Kong